anakic/querystorm-docs/New docs/Project system.md

 ```json
 "Language": "CSharp"
 ```
 The allowed values are "CSharp" and "VisualBasic".
 Alternatively, you can use the number 1 (without quotes) for C# and 2 for VB.NET.
-This setting affects the compilation of the project, as well as the class templates that are used when adding new files to the projects.
+This setting affects the compilation of the project, as well as the class templates that are used when adding new files to projects.

 ## Kinds of files